Understanding your credit report – the difference between ‘settled’ and ‘satisfied’

 If you only miss an occasional payment, a creditor may not mark a default – it’s typically when two or more payments are missed that a default is recorded.

 If you see a ‘partially settled’ status code, this means that your creditor has accepted an offer of final settlement that is less than the full amount owed.
 This does negatively affect your credit score, as it shows you have failed to pay the full amount required.

 What does ‘satisfied’ mean?

 If you see ‘satisfied’ against any items on your credit report, it indicates that your creditor has marked a default.
 You may have missed several payments as previously described, but an unexpected advantage is that this entry should disappear from your credit file sooner than the ‘settled’ debt.

 It remains for six years, but this timescale begins from the date of default rather than the date when the account is closed.
 If the creditor accepted an offer of final payment, i.e. less than the full amount owed, again this will be marked as ‘partially satisfied.’

 As you can see, missing the occasional loan or credit card payment doesn’t automatically mean that your credit score will be affected, but any diversion from paying your debts in full can damage your ability to obtain credit and other borrowing in the future.

 If you want to find out more about the status codes in your credit file, and what they mean for you in the long term, Scotland Debt Solutions can help.
-We work solely on behalf of Scottish residents in debt, and can arrange a free same-day meeting at one of our four offices around Scotland.
+We work solely on behalf of Scottish residents in debt, and can arrange a free same-day meeting at one of our five offices around Scotland.